 that are naturally flavorful, so you may want to use a good loose-leaf tea instead of a regular tea bag.

 To make cold brewed green tea with ice, place one to two tablespoons of loose tea leaves in your pot or kyusu.
 Then, fill the pot the rest of the way with ice and let it sit undisturbed.
 When the ice has melted, your tea will be ready to drink.
 If you aren't using a kyusu, strain the leaves through a mesh sieve or cheesecloth before you serve the tea.

-Cold brewing can be a lengthy process, but if you're impatient to drink your tea, you can just brew a quick cup of hot green tea and then cool it with ice.
+Cold brewing can be a lengthy process.
+But, if you're impatient to drink your tea, you can just brew a quick cup of hot green tea and then cool it with ice.
 This method works equally well with loose-leaf tea and tea bags.
 One thing to keep in mind, however, is that the ice will water down the tea, so, you may want to make your tea stronger than you normally would.
 Try doubling the amount of tea leaves you use or using two tea bags instead of one.